 The Bio&Chem Teach program brings together one middle or high school science teacher and two to four scientist volunteers from UCSF.
 Bio&Chem Teach teams meet for the first time at a program orientation where everyone learns more about the program’s expectation, SEP shares tips for a successful partnership, and lesson planning begins.
 Between January and May, each team co-plans, co-teaches and debriefs a minimum of four lessons to two of the teacher’s class periods.
 The estimated time commitment is 20 hours and includes the orientation, subsequent planning meetings, and classroom time.

-You and other scientist volunteers from UCSF will be working with middle and high school students (grades 6-12, from 11-18 years old) from the San Francisco Unified School District (SFUSD).
+You and other scientist volunteers from UCSF will work with middle and high school students (grades 6-12, from 11-18 years old) from the San Francisco Unified School District (SFUSD).
 To learn more about SFUSD, visit their website.
-Public schools throughout San Francisco participate in the program, and your team could be assigned to a school in any San Francisco neighborhood.
-We do take into account scheduling constraints and distance of the school site from your location and accessibility to public and private transportation during the "matching" process.
+Public schools throughout San Francisco’s different neighborhoods participate in the program each year.
+Teachers and volunteers are partnered on the basis of school site characteristics and location, volunteer backgrounds and language proficiencies, teaching interests, and scheduling constraints.

 I’m interested – how do I sign up?

 - The application deadline for the 2013-14 academic year has passed.
 We will accept applications for 2014-15 in the fall of 2014.